bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 3. What is closure?
 A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables.
 4. Describe the four rules of the 'this' keyword.
-    1. When a function is called in the global scope, the this reference is by default bound to the global object (window in the browser, or global in Node.js).
+    1. Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
-    2. When a function is called with a context object, the this reference will be bound to this object.
+     2. Whenever a function is called by a preceding dot, the object before that dot is this.
-    3. .call, .apply and .bind can all be used at the call site to explicitly bind this.
+     3. Whenever JavaScript’s call or apply method is used, this is defined.

-    4. JavaScript determines the value of this at runtime, based on the current context.
-So this can sometimes point to something other than what you expect.
+    4. Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

-5. Why do we need super() in an extended class? he super keyword in JavaScript is used in order to call the methods of the parent class.
+5. Why do we need super() in an extended class?
+The super keyword in JavaScript is used in order to call the methods of the parent class.
 By itself, super() is used within a constructor function to call the parent constructor function.

 ### Task 1 - Project Set up